Welcome to Simply-Docs

 Use this contract to set out fixed-term terms clearly and compliantly

-Employers must provide workers and employees with a written statement of their main terms and conditions of employment and this is often known as a Standard Form Section One Statement.
+Employers must provide workers and employees with a written statement of their main terms and conditions of employment, often known as a Standard Form Section One Statement.

 Key legal points for fixed-term engagements